helgoboss/helgobox/doc/user-guide.md

 too many false positives).
 If you change the preference, ReaLearn will take it into consideration the next time you restart REAPER.

+- **Scroll TCP:** Also scrolls the track control panel to the desired track.
+- **Scroll mixer:** Also scrolls the mixer control panel to the desired track.

 ###### Track mute target

 Mutes the track if the incoming absolute control value is greater than 0%, otherwise unmutes the